oracle/tribuo/docs/FAQs.md

 labels usually have a score of 1.0, and predicted ones do not).
 To compare the values including any confidence score the `Output.fullEquals` method should be used.
-Note, this implementation of equals and hashcode causes any two `Regressor`s which share the same dimension names to be equal, which is unfortunate.
-When comparing `Regressor` always use `Regressor.fullEquals` to include both the regressed value, and the variance.
-As `Regressor` uses `Double.NaN` as the sentinel value for no variance, NaN variances are considered equal to each other.
+Note, this implementation of equals and hashcode causes any two `Regressor`s that share the same dimension names to be equal, which is unfortunate.
+When comparing `Regressor`, always use `Regressor.fullEquals` to include both the regressed value, and the variance.
+As `Regressor` uses `Double.NaN` as the sentinel value to indicate zero variance, NaN variances are considered equal to each other.